Table of Contents

 Section 150 of the contract act, of 1872 says that a bailee is entitled to recover damages from the bailor if he suffers any injury resulting from the undisclosed defects of the goods bailed.

 Right to recover expenses:

 Section 158 of the contract act,1872 the bailee can recover all necessary expenses incurred by him for the purpose of the bailment, from the bailor.

-Right to deliver Goods to one of Joint Owner:
+Right to deliver Goods to one of the Joint Owners:

-Section 165 of the contract act,1872 says where the goods have been bailed by several joint owners, the bailee has a right to deliver them back to, or according to the direction of 1 joint owner without the consent of all, in the absence of any agreement to the contrary.
+Section 165 of the contract act, of 1872, says where the goods have been bailed by several joint owners, the bailee has a right to deliver them back to, or according to the direction of 1 joint owner without the consent of all, in the absence of any agreement to the contrary.

 Related Post: Rights and Duties of Seller and Buyer

 The definition of bailment is that it is a delivery of a thing in trust for some special object or purpose and upon a contract expressed or implied, to conform to the object or purpose of the trust.

 Bailment is the transfer of possession of goods from one person i.e. bailor to another i.e. bailee.
 Bailment has different kinds with respect to benefits and rewards.
 The duties of the bailor are the right of the bailee and the duties of the bailee are the rights of the bailor.